ioccc-src/winner/bugs.md

 # 2001

 ## [2001/bellard](2001/bellard/bellard.c) ([README.md](2001/bellard/README.md))
-## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix
+## STATUS: doesn't work with some platforms - please help us fix

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed an initial segfault and he also fixed the [supplementary program bellard.otccex.c](2001/bellard/bellard.otccex.c) but this still crashes.
-Cody will probably be looking at this in the not too distant future but if you have a fix we welcome it.
+Below are some notes about getting this entry to work but the gist of it is that it requires i386 linux.
+Can you fix it for 64-bit linux?
+We welcome your help!
+Here are some notes of interest:

 The author said that they compiled it with [gcc version 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz).
 We don't know if a certain gcc version is necessary but it might be helpful to download and compile that version to test it - or it might not.

+I (Cody) have no i386 system to test this but perhaps this is why I can't get it to work.
+Yusuke was able to get this to work with `-m32` but it seems with an emulator.

+On the author's [web page for this program](https://bellard.org/otcc/) where it is stated it requires i386 linux.

+There I found what should be a more portable version which is included as [otccelf.c](2001/bellard/otccelf.c) (after adding some `#include`s and the modification by Yusuke noted in the README.md file) but it appears this also requires i386 linux; indeed looking at the code it hard codes paths that are i386 specific to linux.

+Another point of interest is that the author provided de-obfuscated versions which might be of value to look at.
+I might do that as well but this entry is very likely never going to work for 64-bit linux.

+Or maybe you have a fix for 64-bit CPUs?
+You might like to look at the otccelf version but note that it at least in 64-bit linux (and macOS) have compilation errors.

+Either way we welcome your help!
+Thank you!

 ## [2001/cheong](2001/cheong/cheong.c) ([README.md](2001/cheong/README.md))